jacobsjo/windy-plugin-sun-position/README.md

 ![Sun detail pane](pictures/sundetail.jpg?raw=true "Sun detail pane")

 ### Development
-If you want to use the development build clone this repository and run,
+If you want to use the development build clone the git repository and run,
 ```sh
 npm i
 npm run start-dev